 4. Harvest celery as needed throughout the season

-- For best flavor, water celery well the day before harvesting.
+- For the best flavor, water celery well the day before harvesting.

 - Harvest single stalks as needed from the outside of the plant when it reaches the desired height.